Executive summaries and this sentence you’re reading have one thing in common: they both act as a hook.

 The main purpose of an executive summary is to brief the reader about everything else in the document.
 It should provide the main points that will be discussed in more detail later on.

-The key points are summarized to make the reader interested and curious for more.
+The key points are summarized to make the reader interested and curious.
 Essentially, it is the first selling point of your business.
-When done correctly, a good executive summary will make it difficult for readers to not make it through the whole document.
+When done correctly, a good executive summary will make it difficult for readers to read the whole document.

-While that may be the goal of the executive summary, the goal of the overall business plan, where the executive summary lives, is to convince people about the potential your business has to be profitable, succeed, and grow.
+While that may be the goal of the executive summary, the goal of the overall business plan or report, where the executive summary lives, is to convince people that your business has the potential to be profitable, succeed, and grow.

-It can be easy to quickly sum up your business plan, call it an executive summary, and slap it on a piece of paper.
-But that might not give you the results you want.
-To make sure your business plan is the complete package, polishing up your executive summary and reaping the associated benefits is a good place to start.
+It can be easy to summarize your document quickly, call it an executive summary, and slap it on a piece of paper.
+But that might not yield the desired results.
+To ensure your business plan is the complete package, polishing up your executive summary and reaping the associated benefits is a good place to start.

 Putting effort into your executive summary will only benefit you in the long run.
 It provides you with the perfect opportunity to present your business and make your case as to why the readers should care.
 If you are stuck working on your executive summary, refer back to the provided template above.

-Not a fan of the template?
+Not a fan of templates?
 You could always have some professionals take care of your executive summary.
-Check out G2's highest rated business plan consultants.
+Check out G2's highest-rated business plan consultants.